the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 The National Competence Center Sweden (ENCCS) [ENCCS] provides instructor training material [ENCCSInstructorTraining], [ENCCS2022] developed from Carpentries and CodeRefinery material, as well as lessons for HPC-oriented RSEs [ENCCSLessons].

+The Partnership for Advanced Computing in Europe (PRACE) [PRACE] offers training in the form of massive open online courses (MOOCs), online and on-site training events at European HPC facilities (aggregated on various websites, e.g. EuroCC Training [EuroCCTraining]), and white papers.
+While most training events are tailored for HPC-RSE, several recurring courses about programming languages (C++, Fortran, Python) are suitable for general RSEs, as they teach coding best practices, modern software design [LRZModernCpp], project management and version control [LRZIntroCpp].

 Reference works are also available for self-study [Fogel2005], [Irving2021].

 The [Intersect] project ....